• Free Tours

 For the more active, volleyball nets, ping-pong tables and exercise machines are scattered throughout the city’s shoreline.

 I love taking my son down to the beach during the summer.
-The beautiful calm waters of the Mediterranean makes it perfect for taking a dip.
+The beautiful calm waters of the Mediterranean make it perfect for taking a dip.

 For those singletons out there, you can round off with a beer or a cocktail from the numerous xiringuitos (seaside bars) on each beach.

-MY LOCAL TIP: My recommendation would be Bogatell beach, next to the neighbourhood of Poble Nou.
-It is quieter, cleaner and you can head up Rambla of Poble Nou for some great tapas afterwards.
+MY LOCAL TIP: My recommendation would be Bogatell Beach, next to the neighbourhood of Poble Nou.
+It is quieter and cleaner, and you can head up to Rambla of Poble Nou for some great tapas afterwards.

 47- Labyrinth of Horta Park

-This is a bit of a trek to get to, but definitely worth it.
+This is a bit of a trek to get to, but worth it.

 For a very small fee, you can enter the oldest conserved gardens of Barcelona.